1239 (18th June)

 Provisions of Oxford

-Edward’s father, Henry, asked parliament for money but he was told that he could have no money unless he agreed to changes within parliament.
+Edward’s father, King Henry, asked parliament for money but he was told that he could have no money unless he agreed to changes within parliament.
 The barons wanted a group of 24 men, 12 selected by the King and 12 by the barons to act as advisers to the King.
 Simon de Montfort was one of the leading barons in this move for reform and one of those put forward by the barons to advise the King.

 Provisions of Westminster